 is a medieval Catholic cathedral on the Île de la Cité in the 4th arrondissement of Paris.
 The cathedral was consecrated to the Virgin Mary and considered to be one of the finest examples of French Gothic architecture.
 Its pioneering use of the rib vault and flying buttress, its enormous and colourful rose windows, as well as the naturalism and abundance of its sculptural decoration set it apart from the earlier Romanesque style.
 Major components that make Notre Dame stand out include its large historic organ and its immense church bells.

 The cathedral’s construction began in 1163 under Bishop Maurice de Sully and was largely complete by 1260, though it was modified frequently in the following centuries.
 In the 1790s, Notre-Dame suffered desecration during the French Revolution; much of its religious imagery was damaged or destroyed.
 In the 19th century, the cathedral was the site of the coronation of Napoleon I and the funerals of many presidents of the French Republic.

 Our Accommodation in Paris: My Hotel in Opera Saint Georges

 I love this hotel, this was by far the best hotel for the price during my trip in Europe.

 The room was pretty spacious for the 2 of us (compare to the room we had in London) and spotless clean.
 Shower room works properly and the size of the sink is decent too.

-We booked the shuttle to the airport thru them as we have heavy suitcases.
+We booked the shuttle to the airport thru them as we both had heavy suitcases from all the shopping spree.
 Cost €26/person or €18 if there are 2 people.

-Breakfast is included, which is nice and free wifi which works well in the room.
+Breakfast included, which was nice and free wifi which worked well in the room.